praveensajeev/BE-ARC-men-fashion-ecommerce/README.md

   > User can see special offers on particular item and directly buy by clicking on the item <br>
   > User can add reviews about purchased product <br>
   > User can track and manage orders they placed <br>
+  > User can also get referel offer and wallet money<br>
 <br>
 Admin: <br>
 <br>